The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

-* AoE damage in a very small 5y radius around enemy target (900p), instant cast.
-Deals 675 potency to enemies that aren’t the main target in a 5y radius.
+* AoE damage in a very small 5y radius around enemy target (1,240p), instant cast.
+Deals 620 potency to enemies that aren’t the main target in a 5y radius.
 * You gain Blood Lily charges when using a Lily charge, you need three lily usages to gain a Blood Lily.
 Misery can only be activated if you have a blood Lily
 * Three Lilies and a misery is a dps gain on two or more targets, be aware of its small 5y radius and make sure it is hitting two targets.
-* Using Three Lily and Misery is a dps loss compared to four Glares on one target.
+* Your priority for Misery should be Movement if you have nothing else > Using it into Putting it into raid buffs > before the fight ends
-* If you have two stacks for Blood Lily it's a gain to use an extra Lily heal and blood Lily before the fight ends.
-Aim to put it in raid buffs to get more value from it.
+* If you have at least one blood lily charge it's a gain to use as many Lillies as you need to geta blood lily before the fight ends.

 ## **OGCD**